dnsimple/dnsimple-developer/content/v2/oauth.markdown

 `response_type` | **Required**.
 The grant type requested.
 We currently only support `code`.
 `client_id`     | **Required**.
 The client ID you received from DNSimple when you registered the application.
 `state`         | **Required**.
 An unguessable random string.
 It is used to protect against cross-site request forgery attacks and it will be passed back to your redirect URI.
+`account_id`    | Automatically select a preferred DNSimple account ID when the user arrives at `/oauth/authorize`.
+If the account is already authorized, the user will be redirected to your `redirect_uri` as a successful request.
 `redirect_uri`  | Where to redirect the user after authorization has completed.
 This must be the exact URI registered or a subdirectory.
 `scope`         | We currently don't use this field.